Mehdi-17/chat-app/README.md

 # Chat-app
-Real Time Chat app in Go and React
+Real Time Chat app in Go and HTMX